sveinung/writings/maintainable_backbone_tests.md

 2. Insert the title of the book
 3. Choose a genre from the drop-down

-A typical test of a Backbone view looks like this:
+A typical Backbone view test might look like this:

 ```javascript
  it('saves the book', function() {